Mixing properties and entropy bounds of a family of Pisot random substitutions: Introduction

 There are different ways to generalise classical substitutions, both in the symbolic and geometric settings, e.g., $S$-adic systems \cite{BD} and fusion rules \cite{FS}, where similar tools are available to access the properties mentioned above.
 In this work, we exclusively look at the generalisation where one sends a letter to a finite set of words, instead of just a single word.
 We call this a \emph{random substitution}, alluding to the idea that at each inflation step one chooses independently where to map each letter.
 An example is the random Fibonacci substitution $\psi: a\mapsto \left\{ab,ba\right\}, b\mapsto a$, introduced in \cite{GL}, where for each occurrence of $a$ one decides independently which between $ab$ and $ba$ to choose.
 Much less is known for spaces generated by these objects, although it has recently seen a lot of progress \cite{RustSpin,Gohlke,GS,Miro, BSS}.
 Under some non-degeneracy assumptions, they exhibit positive topological entropy and have infinitely many minimal components.
 Periodic and non-periodic points can coexist in this case, which happens for example for the random period doubling; see \cite[Ex.~40]{RustSpin}.
 They also typically admit infinitely many ergodic measures, some of which are frequency measures.
-These measures arise from probability distributions one endows on the possible images of each letter \cite{GS,GMRS}.
+Here, frequency measures are measures on the subshift whose values on cylinder sets defined by finite words are the almost sure limits of these word frequencies on the subshift.
+These measures arise from probability distributions one endows on the possible images of each letter, the ergodicity of which is proved in \cite{GS}.
 Measure-theoretic properties of the substitutions are not discussed in this contribution, whence we do not equip images of letters with probability distributions.
+For these aspects, we refer the reader to \cite{GS,GMRS}.

+We focus here on a family $\left\{\psi_{n,p}\right\}$ of random substitutions first mentioned in \cite{Manibo} which we call the \emph{random noble Pisa substitutions}.
+This is a two-parameter generalisation of both the random noble means family \cite{BaakeMoll} and the Pisa family \cite{BaakeRauzy}, and for fixed $n\geqslant 2$ and $p\geqslant 1$ is given by

+Below, we provide some reasons why this infinite family of random substitutions is interesting and why it is a natural choice for studying the robustness of other dynamical, spectral and topological properties apart from those we have considered in this work.